MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/09-configure-monitoring.md

-The ongoing performance of our cluster relies on the fact that we can monitor the different components in your application, view logs, and get alerts whenever your application goes down or some parts of it fail.
+The ongoing performance of our cluster relies on the fact that we can monitor the different components in our application, view logs, and get alerts whenever our application goes down or some parts of it fail.
 We can use a combination of available tools to set up alerting capabilities for our application.

 In this exercise, we'll explore some of these tools.
 First, we'll create a Log Analytics workspace and enable Azure Monitor for containers.
 We'll then inspect the Kubernetes event logs and monitor our cluster's health.